 Two frameworks govern nonprofit SMS in the United States:

 TCPA (Telephone Consumer Protection Act) requires prior express written consent before sending marketing texts to a mobile number.
 Your opt-in process, consent language, and opt-out honoring must all satisfy TCPA requirements.
-This is your organization's legal responsibility — a platform can support compliance but cannot guarantee it on your behalf.
+This is your organization's legal responsibility, a platform can support compliance but cannot guarantee it on your behalf.
+Consult legal counsel for guidance specific to your situation.

 10DLC (10-digit long code) registration is a carrier-level requirement for organizations sending application-to-person SMS at volume.
 Your brand and each campaign use case (fundraising, alerts, reminders) must be registered with The Campaign Registry before messages route reliably.
 Unregistered traffic faces filtering and blocking by major carriers.
+Factor two to three weeks for approval into your launch timeline.
 The 2026 10DLC registration guide walks through every step of the process.

 Frequently asked questions